-(See also Overview of Eye Trauma Overview of Eye Trauma Common causes of eye injury include domestic accidents (eg, during hammering or exposure to household chemicals or cleaners), assault, sporting injuries (including air- or paint pellet-gun... read more .)
+(See also Overview of Eye Trauma Overview of Eye Trauma Common causes of eye injury include domestic or industrial accidents (eg, during hammering or exposure to chemicals or cleaners), assault, sporting injuries (including air- or paint pellet-gun... read more .)

-The most common conjunctival and corneal injuries are foreign bodies and abrasions.
+The most common corneal injuries are retained foreign bodies and abrasions.
 Improper use of contact lenses can damage the cornea.
 Although superficial foreign bodies often spontaneously exit the cornea in the tear film, occasionally leaving a residual abrasion, other foreign bodies remain on or within the cornea.
 Sometimes, a foreign body trapped under the upper lid causes one or more vertical corneal abrasions that worsen as a result of blinking.
 Intraocular penetration can occur with seemingly minor trauma, particularly when foreign bodies result from high-speed machines (eg, drills, saws, anything with a metal-on-metal mechanism), hammering, or explosions.

-After an anesthetic (eg, 2 drops of proparacaine 0.5%) is instilled into the inferior fornix, each lid is everted, and the entire conjunctiva and cornea are inspected with a binocular lens (loupe) or a slit lamp.
+After an anesthetic (eg, 1 to 2 drops of proparacaine 0.5%) is instilled into the inferior fornix, each lid is everted, and the entire conjunctiva and cornea are inspected with a binocular lens (loupe) or a slit lamp.
 Fluorescein staining Corneal examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more with cobalt light illumination renders abrasions and nonmetallic foreign bodies more apparent.
 Seidel sign is streaming of fluorescein away from a corneal laceration, visible during slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more .
 A positive Seidel sign indicates leakage of aqueous fluid through a corneal perforation.
 Patients with multiple vertical linear abrasions should have their eyelids everted to search for a foreign body under the upper lid.

 After an anesthetic is instilled into the conjunctiva, clinicians can remove conjunctival foreign bodies by irrigation or lift them out with a moist sterile cotton applicator.
 A corneal foreign body that cannot be dislodged by irrigation may be lifted out carefully on the point of a sterile spud (an instrument designed to remove ocular foreign bodies) or of a 25- or 27-gauge hypodermic needle under loupe or, preferably, slit-lamp magnification; the patient must be able to stare without moving the eye during removal.

 Steel or iron foreign bodies remaining on the cornea for more than a few hours may leave a rust ring on the cornea that also requires removal under slit-lamp magnification by scraping or using a low-speed rotary burr; removal is usually done by an ophthalmologist.
 Residual corneal abrasions are treated.

 The corneal epithelium regenerates rapidly; even large abrasions heal within 1 to 3 days.
 A contact lens should not be worn until the injury is healed.
 Follow-up examination by an ophthalmologist 1 or 2 days after injury is wise, especially if a foreign body was removed.

 Intraocular foreign bodies require immediate surgical removal by an ophthalmologist.
 Systemic and topical antimicrobials (effective against Bacillus cereus if the injury involved contamination with soil or vegetation) are indicated; they include ceftazidime 1 g IV every 12 hours, in combination with vancomycin 15 mg/kg IV every 12 hours and moxifloxacin 0.5% ophthalmic solution every 1 to 2 hours.
 Ointment should be avoided if the globe is lacerated.

 Symptoms of corneal abrasion or foreign body include foreign body sensation, tearing, and redness; visual acuity is typically unchanged.